LEAD-TO-ORDER PROCESS

 Revenue becomes unpredictable when the operating architecture behind commercial performance has not kept pace with the company’s growth stage.
 The issue is rarely effort.
 It is structural design.

-• If your board asks "How confident are you in this forecast?" — and the answer depends on who last updated the CRM.
+• The board asks how confident you are in the forecast.
+The honest answer is: it depends who updated the CRM last.

 Structural Assessment